ogorton/ogorton.github.io/README.md

-* "Nuclear Shell Model to the Rescue: Efforts to Resolve a Mystery in Beta Delayed Neutron Emission" by O. Gorton, C. Johnson, J. Escher -- talk given at Division of Nuclear Physics Fall 2022 Meeting ( New Orleans, October 2022).
+* "Nuclear Shell Model to the Rescue: Efforts to Resolve a Mystery in Beta Delayed Neutron Emission" by O. Gorton, C. Johnson, J. Escher -- talk given at APS Division of Nuclear Physics Fall 2022 Meeting ( New Orleans, October 2022).

 * "Crisis in Beta-Delayed Neutron Emission: Shell Model to the Rescue" by O.